No Line on the Horizon (song): Writing and recording

-"No Line on the Horizon" was first developed the recording sessions in Fez, Morocco, and was recorded in one take.
+"No Line on the Horizon" was first developed during the recording sessions in Fez, Morocco, and was recorded in one take.
 "No Line on the Horizon" stemmed from drummer Larry Mullen Jr. experimenting with several different drum beats; producer and co-writer Brian Eno sampled and manipulated the patterns, and the rest of the band began to play over it.
 The guitar in "No Line on the Horizon" was developed through a Death by Audio distortion box; the idea to use it was suggested to guitarist the Edge by Ben Curtis of the Secret Machines.
 After hearing the song Curtis noted that it "blew my mind... he's using that pedal in a textural way that it wasn't intended to be used at all."

 Lead singer Bono was inspired to write the lyrics after seeing a photograph of Lake Constance titled Boden Sea; the image had taken by Japanese photographer Hiroshi Sugimoto.
 Bono had the idea of a place "where the sea meets the sky and you can't tell the difference between the two".
 When it came to recording the song, producer and co-writer Daniel Lanois stated that "the vocal happened very early on, that whole - a-whoawhoawhoawhoa! - that little hook.
 The vocal delivery, the vibe was there right from day one."
 Bono noted that the overlying theme behind the song was infinity, and that the track was inherently optimistic.
 The Boden Sea image would later become the album's cover art.

 By the end of the recording sessions in December 2008, two versions of the track existed; the first was a slower, more atmospheric composition, while the second was faster and less layered.
 The former was chosen for the album while the latter was renamed "No Line on the Horizon 2" and released as a bonus track on the Japanese, Australian, and iTunes versions of the album, as well as a B-side to the "Get on Your Boots" single.
 Along with "Fez – Being Born" and "Get on Your Boots", "No Line on the Horizon" was one of three candidates to open the album.
 The band eventually decided that "No Line on the Horizon" was the best selection.